Mole Removal

 This is an example of a shave excision performed by Dr Clayton at his clinic on King Street in Manchester.
 Dr Tim is able to remove harmless benign moles and lesions in his Manchester clinic.
 Any lesion that needs checking to exclude skin cancer is removed by Dr Clayton at one of the private hospitals that he works in Manchester, such as Oaklands Hospital.

-firstly mole on chin identified and checked as bengin.
+Firstly mole on chin identified and checked as bengin.
 The skin is then anaesthetized with local anaesthetic.

 Following local anaesthetic the lesion is removed via scalpel.